chongyangshi/CovertMark/README.rst

 input filters have been entered correctly and match those in the PCAP files.

-Of course, issues, pull requests, and general feedbacks are very welcome via the `GitHub repository <https://github.com/icydoge/CovertMark>`__.
+Of course, issues, pull requests, and general feedbacks are very welcome.